Fire Warden Training

 What is Fire Warden/Marshal training?

 Fire warden training normally involves a classroom based theory session of approximately 2 hours and also a practical session of about the same duration.
+It is sometimes also called fire extinguisher training, but in reality it is much more involved, with fire extinguishers and their uses only forming a small part of the fire training course content.

 The theory would cover all of the above topics and would normally be delivered by an ex fire service officer or other suitably qualified person, with student numbers normally limited to about 12 or 15 people per group.